 Childhood Thanksgiving Seasons

-While I was growing up, autumn meant many wonderful things to my family and I.
+While I was growing up, autumn meant many wonderful things to my family and me.

-Thanksgiving was more than a meal in the home I grew up in.
+Thanksgiving was more than a meal for us.
 It was a time to refresh our lives; to rejoice with extended family and sometimes friends; and yes, to give thanks.

 A baby cries, wanting its last meal of the day, and a few of the hardest playing young men prepare to wrap in blankets to sleep.